 We have entered into the Expense Support Agreement with the Adviser.
 Pursuant to the Expense Support Agreement, the Adviser is obligated to advance all of our Other Operating Expenses (each, a "Required Expense Payment") to the effect that such expenses do not exceed 1.00% (on an annualized basis) of the Company's NAV.
 Any Required Expense Payment must be paid by the Adviser to us in any combination of cash or other immediately available funds and/or offset against amounts due from us to the Adviser or its affiliates.
-The Adviser may elect to pay certain additional expenses on our behalf (each, a "Voluntary Expense Payment" and together with a Required Expense Payment, the "Expense Payments"), provided that no portion of the payment will be used to pay any interest expense or distribution and/or shareholder servicing fees of the Fund.
+The Adviser may elect to pay certain additional expenses on our behalf (each, a "Voluntary Expense Payment") and together with a Required Expense Payment, the "Expense Payments"), provided that no portion of the payment will be used to pay any interest expense or distribution and/or shareholder servicing fees of the Fund.
 Any Voluntary Expense Payment that the Adviser has committed to pay must be paid by the Adviser to us in any combination of cash or other immediately available funds no later than forty-five days after such commitment was made in writing, and/or offset against amounts due from us to the Adviser or its affiliates.
-The Adviser will be entitled to reimbursement of an Expense Payment from us if Available Operating Funds (as defined below under "Plan of Operations-Expenses-Expense Support and Conditional Reimbursement Agreement") exceed the cumulative distributions accrued to the Fund's shareholders, among other conditions.
-See "Plan of Operations-Expenses-Expense Support and Conditional Reimbursement Agreement" for additional information regarding the Expense Support Agreement.
-Because the Adviser's obligation to make Voluntary Expense Payments is voluntary, the table above does not reflect the impact of any Voluntary Expense Payments from the Adviser.
+The Adviser will be entitled to reimbursement of an Expense Payment from us if Available Operating Funds (as defined below under "Plan of Operations-Expenses-Expense Support and Conditional Reimbursement Agreement."
+Because the Adviser's obligation to make Voluntary Expense Payment.
+Because the Adviser's obligation to make Voluntary Expense Payment is voluntary, the table above does not reflect the impact of any Voluntary Expense Payment.